akiver/csgo-voice-extractor/README.md

 - `split-full`: separate files per player, with demo-length silence
 - `single-full`: single merged file with all players' voices

+`-steam-ids <string>`

+Comma-separated list of Steam IDs 64 to extract voices for.
+If not provided, voices for all players will be extracted.

 `-exit-on-first-error`

 Stop the program at the first error encountered.
 By default, the program will continue to the next demo to process if an error occurs.